antoniopgs/Liber/README.md

  - Liber will have a Hybrid Legal System, with two sets of laws:
   - The Constitution (permanent and unmodifiable)
   - The Legal Board (everchanging and modifiable).

+Next Steps: Show this to Joe and Patri.
+Engage with the Objectivist and Minarchist Communities and turn this into a worldwide document.
+Talk with companies like Ocean Builders and figure out how to deploy their homes in the high seas.
+Assess costs, timelines, etc. Evaluate interest from spearfishermen and engineers.

 Other thoughts:
  - To bundle or not bundle taxes?
 Should citizens have the option to only pay for courts, for instance?
 Probably not, but will need to think further on this?